Wine Regions

 gris horizontal

-Cádiz is one of those scarce places you should visit before you die, as it’s the earthly heaven for any foodie or wine lover.
-Here, the magic wine appellation Jerez-Xérès-Sherry is centered on three towns of Cadiz county: Sanlúcar de Barrameda, El Puerto de Santa María and Jerez de la Frontera.
-In our Love letter to Sherry we expressed in 2014 our passion for this territory, and would love to share a glass of sherry with you at some edition of our Catalonia & Andalusia trip.
+Cádiz is one of those scarce places you should visit before you die, as it’s the earthly heaven for any foodie or wine lover, especially for its renowned sherry wines.
+Here, the magic wine appellations Jerez-Xérès-Sherry and Manzanilla are centered on three towns of Cadiz county: Sanlúcar de Barrameda, El Puerto de Santa María and Jerez de la Frontera.
+In our Love letter to Sherry we expressed in 2014 our passion for this territory, and would love to share a glass of sherry with you at some edition of our Andalusia Food & Wine Tour.

 gris horizontal